emartineznunez/AutoMeKin/docs/other.md

 ...
 sys(ns) mult(ns)
 ```
-`ns` is the number of additional fragments (or systems) to be considered in secondary fragmentations (default value: 0), besides those obtained in the fragmentation of the parent molecule.
-These could be fragments with other spin state, or fragments that are obtained through a barrierless process.
-This line must be followed by ns lines with two columns each one: the formula of each system (sys) and its multiplicity (mult).
-Note that for the formula the chemical symbols of the atoms must sorted following AutoMeKin’s convention: alphabetic order.

 In the example above, only fragments with number of atoms greater than or equal to 4 are further
-fragmented and an additional system has been added: CH 3 O+ in its triplet state.
+fragmented and an additional system has been added: CH<sub>3</sub>O<sup>+</sup> in its triplet state.

-This workflow creates a new folder: M3Cinp containing files that can be read by program M3C to simulate
+This workflow creates a new folder: `M3Cinp` containing files that can be read by program M3C to simulate
 the breakdown curves of the studied system.

 ## Advanced options